- Register by Monday, July 13

 If a 4-H member sewed a garment(s) for someone else to wear, garment(s) may be modeled by the individual it was sewn for.

-- Shopping in Style Fashion Show Written Report with Narration Entry Form — for purchased item(s) exhibited by 4-H members ages 8–18.
+- Shopping in Style Fashion Show Form — for a purchased outfit modeled by 4-H members ages 8–18.
+Must upload a photo (color photo preferred).

-- Clover Kids Fashion Show Entry Form — for item modeled by 4-H members ages 5–7.
+- Clover Kids Fashion Show Form — for item modeled by 4-H members ages 5–7.
+Upload a photo or sketch of the item.

 - Premiums: Purple $4; Blue $3; Red $2; White $0